Research Horizons

 Next steps

 DeVore says the hunt is on to identify small-molecule agents that can safely influence the CARD14-MYC pathway.
-In fact, aspects of the study have been included in a recent patent filing.
+In fact, aspects of the study have led to the publication of an international patent application.

 “Our ultimate goal is to develop novel therapeutics,” DeVore says.
 “We also are conducting studies aimed at identifying cancers that may be affected by CARD14-MYC signaling.”